SciBorgs/SciGuides/reference-sheets/GitPractices.md

 A **commit**, put simply, is a **version of the codebase.** Commits keep track of the **changes** that have been made to the code, bundles them up and slaps a **message** on them.
 When going back to previous versions, if the commit was labeled with a commit message, it makes it much easier to figure out where you went wrong, or where to return to.
 Changes that are made locally on the device that have not been committed yet are named **working changes**.

-Rather than bundling all the code, which is non storage-efficient, and would take very long both to download and to upload, git simply keeps track of the **changes you've made**.
+Rather than bundling all the code, git simply keeps track of the **changes you've made**.
 However, when committing, git doesn't know the changes you want to commit.
 So, you first have to **stage** those changes in the terminal (we will go over this later) and then you can commit.

 Make sure to commit with a **message**!
-If committing either without a message or with a irrelevant one (e.g. "g", "iglsjgf;l", "made some changes") then it takes out half of the reason you're committing in the first place, and makes it difficult for you and **people reviewing your changes** to determine what you did in each commit!
-So, always make a **very brief description** of the changes you've made.
+If committing either without a message or with a irrelevant one then it takes out half of the reason you're committing in the first place, and makes it difficult for you and **people reviewing your changes** to determine what you did in each commit!

+Can you guess which commit messages are good and which ones are bad?

+`"Made some changes"`

+`"Added a function getVelocity() that returns the velocity of the motor"`

+`"g"`

+`"I made three functions.
+The first one is called spotTrigger() which takes in a time value for an event marker and returns a trigger that will activate for twenty milliseconds when its event marker is reached.
+The second one is called spanTrigger(), which takes in two times and will activate while in between the time of event marker 1 and the time of event marker 2.
+This means that the event will occur completely between those two time periods during the designated auto period and can be used for things like intaking, while spotTrigger() can be used for things like shooting.`

+`"spotless"`

+`"a;sldkfj"`

+`"its not working why isnt it working it was working like five minutes ago"`

+`"found the sysid values"

+`"deleted all of Kishan's code because I felt like it"`

+`"idk if its even worth it anymore. like idk if i have the capacity to keep going"`

+Answers:
+Bad: not descriptive
+Good: descriptive and explains the changes made
+Bad: g
+Bad: Commit messages are meant to be brief.
+This one is... not brief.
+Good: Spotless is a commonly used formatter.
+The message says Spotless was used.
+Bad: gibberish
+Bad: It happens to the best of us.
+It's alright every once and a while but keep it to a minimum.
+Good: explains the changes made
+Good: explains the changes made, and even explains why
+Bad: I hope you feel better soon, but unfortunately this commit message is not very helpful.

 ### Pushing and Pulling

 Commits are **local changes**, which means that they **aren't** put onto the cloud, or Github.
 This is mostly so you can go to a previous commit, before adding your changes to your branch.
 When we add our previous commits to the branch, we call this **"pushing our changes,"** because you are taking all of your changes and applying them to the **remote branch**.
-Put simply, you are taking your **local changes** and making them **remote**, or uploading them to the cloud (Github).
+Put simply, you are taking your **local changes** and making them **remote**, or uploading them to the cloud (GitHub).

-When pushing changes, it places it in the Github repository, and those changes are made **public** to all others working on the repository.
+When pushing changes, it places it in the GitHub repository, and those changes are made **public** to all others working on the repository.
 When you push changes for the first time on a branch, it establishes the branch on the repository and people will be able to switch to it on the website.
 So, make sure to push somewhat regularly so that others can keep track of what you're doing.

 When you push changes on one device, other device won't know that those changes have been pushed.
 To get those changes, you need to **pull** them.